-- The requirement for entry to each programme shall normally be, as specified in Academic Regulations, a good degree from an approved University in a relevant discipline or whatever award/range of experience, including industrial experience, which might be deemed equivalent by the Faculty Programmes Committee using agreed University AP[E/C]L guidelines where appropriate for the particular programme and as set out in Paragraph 13 of the University's Code of Practice for Research Candidature and Supervision.
-Applications from candidates with non-standard qualifications must be approved by the appropriate Faculty Programmes Committee on a case by case basis.
+- Candidates for entry to the programme must normally possess an undergraduate degree of an approved University or whatever award/range of experience might be deemed equivalent by the Faculty Programme Committee using agreed University AP[E/C]L guidelines.
+Applications from candidates with other non-standard qualifications must be approved by the appropriate Faculty.

-- Every candidate shall be allocated to a research supervisory team by the Faculty Graduate School directorate, on the recommendation of the the Associate Dean with Faculty responsibility for graduate student matters or his/her nominee(s).
-The supervisory team shall consist of at least two supervisors, one of whom will be the 'main supervisor'.
-The main supervisor should be an academic member of University of Southampton staff.
-The co- or second supervisor should be a member of University of Southampton staff, or be appointed as a 'Visitor' to the University and approved as an appropriate supervisor by Faculty Programmes Committee.
-Additional supervisors, who may be external to the University, may be appointed if required.
-In the case of the Engineering Doctorate, the supervisory team will include an industrial supervisor nominated by the sponsoring company.
-The main supervisor has responsibility for the supervision of the design and progress of the candidate's research project and for providing academic advice to the candidate.
-The supervisory team may contain additional supervisors and shall report on the candidate's work and progress when requested to do so by the Faculty Graduate School directorate.
+- Every candidate shall be allocated to a research supervisory team by the Faculty Programme Committee on the recommendation of the the Associate Dean with Faculty responsibility for graduate student matters or his/her nominee(s).
+The supervisory team shall consist of at least two members, one of whom will be the 'main supervisor'.
+The main supervisor will have main responsibility for the supervision of the design and progress of the candidate's research project and for providing academic advice to the candidate.
+The supervisory team may contain additional supervisors and/or advisors and shall report on the candidate's work and progress when requested to do so by the Faculty Programme Committee.
 The Code of Practice for Research Candidature and Supervision sets out the responsibilities of the supervisory team.

-- A Faculty Graduate School directorate, or Examination Board on behalf of the Faculty Programmes Committee, may at any time review the progress of an individual candidate.
-If this is unsatisfactory and, after due warning, there is insufficient improvement, the Faculty Programmes Committee may recommend termination of candidature to Senate.
-The candidate may appeal against the decision by using the procedure set out in the University's General Regulations (Section IV: Regulations Governing Academic Appeals by Students).
+- A Faculty Programme Committee may at any time review the progress of an individual candidate.
+If this is unsatisfactory and if, after due warning, there is insufficient improvement, the Faculty Programme Committee may recommend termination of candidature to Senate.
+The candidate may appeal against the decision by using the procedure set out in General Regulations (Section IV: Regulations Governing Academic Appeals by Students).

 Approved by AQSC on 1 June 2005 and by Senate on 22 June 2005.

-- A candidate who is about to submit a thesis shall give at least two months' prior notice in writing to the Faculty Student Office, or a particular member of staff as specified by the Faculty, which shall include the full title of the thesis.
+- A candidate who is about to submit a thesis shall give at least two months' prior notice in writing to the Faculty Student Office which shall include the full title of the thesis.
 Such notice of intention to submit a thesis shall be given not later than 31 January if the candidate seeks award of the degree by July of that year.

-- With the exception of restrictions on access as defined in the following paragraph, research work submitted as a thesis for a higher degree shall be openly available and subject neither to security classification nor to restriction on access.
-Candidates may publish the whole or part of their work prior to its submission as a thesis provided that, in the published work, it is nowhere stated that it is in consideration for a higher degree.
+- With the exception of restrictions on access as defined in paragraph 20 below, research work submitted as a thesis for a higher degree shall be openly available and subject neither to security classification nor to restriction on access, and candidates may publish the whole or part of their work prior to its submission as a thesis, provided that in the published work it is nowhere stated that it is in consideration for a higher degree.

-- In exceptional circumstances access to a thesis may be restricted by the relevant Faculty Programmes Committee on behalf of the Senate where such restriction is regarded as desirable on commercial grounds or pending patent applications, or as necessary to maintain confidentiality.
-The period of restriction shall be determined by the relevant Faculty Programmes Committee but shall normally not exceed three years from the date of the examination.
+- In exceptional circumstances access to a thesis may be restricted by the relevant Faculty Programme Committee, on behalf of Senate, where such restriction is regarded as desirable on commercial grounds or pending patent applications, or as necessary to maintain confidentiality.
+The period of restriction shall be determined by the relevant Faculty Programme Committee, but shall normally not exceed three years from the date of examination.
 After three years the period of restriction may be subject to review in some circumstances.
-Each instance of Faculty Programmes Committee approval of restriction of access to a thesis should be reported to the University Library who will maintain a master list to be presented annually to the Researcher Development & Graduate Centre Advisory Group (RDGC).
+Each instance of Faculty Programme Committee approval of restriction of access to a thesis should be reported to Senate and the Library should be informed.

-- On submission of a thesis a candidate shall be required to sign two documents:
+- On submission of a thesis a candidate shall be required to sign three documents:

 - a form of consent that the thesis, if successful, will be made available electronically through the University of Southampton Research Repository from a date stipulated (subject to the law of copyright)

-- a declaration, bound into the thesis, stating: that the thesis is the result of work done wholly or mainly while the candidate was in registered candidature; that where the thesis is based on work done by the candidate jointly with others, a substantial part is the original work of the candidate; the extent to which the thesis incorporates material already submitted for another degree.
+- a declaration stating: that the thesis is the result of work done wholly or mainly while the student was in registered candidature; that where the thesis is based on work done by the candidate jointly with others, a substantial part is the original work of the candidate; the extent to which the thesis incorporates material already submitted for another degree.

-- Candidates for the award of degree of Research with a Major Taught Component will be required to attend an oral examination.
-In conducting the oral examination arrangements will be made, where necessary, to accommodate the requirements of candidates with special communication needs.
+- Candidates for the Integrated PhD will normally be required, and candidates for the MPhil may be required, to attend for an oral examination.
+In conducting the oral examination arrangements will be made, where necessary, to accommodate the requirements of students with special communication needs.

-- That the degree for which the candidate has submitted a thesis be awarded subject if necessary to minor amendments to the thesis being made by a date specified; (minor amendments include: minor errors/omissions of substance, typographical errors, occasional stylistic or grammatical flaws, corrections to references, addition/modification to one or two figures and minor changes to layout, and require no new research.
-These changes need only be certified by the internal examiner.)
+- That the degree for which the candidate has submitted a thesis be awarded subject if necessary to minor amendments to the thesis being made by a date specified; (minor amendments include: minor errors/omissions of substance, typographical errors, occasional stylistic or grammatical flaws, corrections to references, addition/modification of one or two figures, and minor changes to layout, and require no new research.
+These changes need only be certified by the internal examiner).
 The date specified for the submission of such minor amendments should normally be no later than a month after the formal notification to the candidate.
-The award is also subject to the satisfactory completion of the taught element of the programme.

-- That the degree for which the candidate has submitted a thesis be awarded subject to the correction of modest errors/omissions of substance being made by a date specified (the procedure for certification of the amendments should be clearly specified in the report).
+- That the degree for which the candidate has submitted a thesis be awarded subject to the correction of modest errors/omissions of substance being made, by a date specified (the procedure for certification of the amendments should be clearly specified in the report).
 Such amendments may require limited further analysis but will not affect the originality of the central thesis.
 They will be of a scale to require certification by both the internal and external examiners, though normally not so extensive that an oral is required.
 The date specified for the submission of such intermediate amendments should normally be no later than six months after the formal notification to the candidate.
-The award is also subject to the satisfactory completion of the taught element of the programme.

 - That the candidate be required to attend for a further oral examination.

 - That the candidate be permitted to submit by a date specified a revised thesis for the same degree for re-examination on one subsequent occasion.
 The date specified for submission of the revised thesis should normally be no later than twelve months after the formal notification to the candidate.
-As a fee is payable, the Fees Office should be informed when a candidate has been asked to submit a revised thesis.
-The award is also subject to the satisfactory completion of the taught element of the programme.
+The Fees Office should be informed when a candidate has been asked to submit a revised thesis.

-- That, in the case of a candidate who has failed to satisfy the examiners, permission be given to the candidate to apply within a specified time for the award of a diploma or master's degree as appropriate and if there is an approved exit qualification for the programme.
-Submission may be allowed without re-examination subject to any minor amendment of the thesis which may be required by the examiners.
-Or, at the request of the examiners, submission of a revised thesis may be subject to re-examination, including a viva voce.
+- That, in the case of an Integrated PhD candidate who has failed to satisfy the examiners, permission be given to the candidate to apply within a specified time for the award of the degree of MPhil.
+This may be allowed without re-examination, subject to any minor amendment of the thesis which may be required by the examiners, or may be subject to re-examination of a revised thesis.

 - That the degree be not awarded and that resubmission of the thesis be not permitted.

-- A candidate who fails to submit corrected or revised coursework or thesis by the date set by the examiners shall normally be regarded as having failed the examination and the recommendations of the examiners shall lapse.
-In exceptional circumstances a revised date for submitting corrections may be approved by the Faculty Graduate School directorate.
+- A candidate who fails to submit a corrected or revised thesis by the date set by the examiners shall normally be regarded as having failed the examination and the recommendations of the examiners shall lapse.
+Such candidates may be considered for transfer to a relevant diploma or master's level programme in the same Faculty.

 - Where the examiners recommend that the degree be not awarded and that submission of a revised thesis be not permitted, the candidate may ask for the case to be reviewed in accordance with the procedures laid down by the Senate.
-A copy of the Regulations Governing Academic Appeals by Students may be obtained from Section IV of the University Calendar.
+A copy of the procedures may be obtained from the Faculty Student Office.